autumnleaves123/info-2300-final-project/documents/design-plan.md

 We plan to create a login.php page that only E-board members will know about.
 They will have access to the username and password.
 Upon logging in, the user will be taken to an admin page that allows them to manage the content of the website.
 Please see admin.php wireframe for details.

 ^ We were wondering if this is acceptable practice, or whether the login page for admin should be visible on the general website.

+We were also wondering if we currently have too many pages.

+Thank you!

 ## Milestone 3: Updates